rdesantis/css-demo/README.md

-# Little Lemon Homepage: CSS layout and effects demo app
+# Little Lemon Homepage: CSS layout and effects demo

-This app implements a homepage for the fictional Little Lemon restaurant.
+This project implements a homepage for the fictional Little Lemon restaurant.
 It demonstrates the usage of modern CSS to layout a page and to provide effects including animation.

 This is a pure HTML and CSS page with no JavaScript.
-To see the page, simply view index.html in your browser.
+To see the page, simply view `index.html` in your browser.

 ## Layout
 The layout uses `display: flex` so that sections resize smoothly when you change the size of your browser window.